canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 }
 ```

-The above example, we've stored in a file called `my-model.json`, contains the
+In the above example, we've stored in a file called `my-model.json`, contains the
 following modified properties:

 - `base`: provides the run-time environment